 However, it is accepted that in some circumstances despite all attempts to mitigate risks, the concerns about the person remain, but no further social work interventions can ameliorate the care situation or physical environment without a more assertive or legal intervention.
-It is also the case that it may not be appropriate for some people will not need to continue being managed under s.42 safeguarding, but due to their needs and ongoing risks associated with their hoarding behaviour need to be supported via case work and review.
+It is also the case that it may not be appropriate for some people to continue being managed under s.42 safeguarding, but due to their needs and ongoing risks associated with their hoarding behaviour need to be supported via case work and review.
 It is important that where this decision is made the Safeguarding s.42 enquiry is closed as required, outlining the ongoing plan to support the individual that is to be put in place.

 Practitioners should always discuss their cases and concerns in supervision with their manager to reflect on their intervention and ensure that the risk assessment is reviewed and updated.
 Where the person refuses to engage or declines services and significant risks to their health and well-being remain as a result, the case should be presented to the Newham High Risk Panel.
+However, this should only take place when the practitioner and their line manager have discussed the case in detail and ensured that all of the steps outlined in this guidance have been completed and evidenced.
 This will help consider and direct next steps regarding ending active involvement of operational staff.
-This may include approving multi-agency arrangements for monitoring and agreeing proactive contact with the adult in the near future to ensure their needs can be reassessed in the event of any change of circumstances.
+This may include approving multiagency arrangements for monitoring and agreeing proactive contact with the adult in the near future to ensure their needs can be reassessed in the event of any change of circumstances.